Azure/azure-sdk/CONTRIBUTING.md

 1. Install the [VS Code Remote Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
 1. When you open the Azure SDK repo in VS Code, it will prompt you to open the project in the Devcontainer.
 If it does not prompt you, press `F1`, and select `Dev Containers: Open Folder in Container...`/
 1. Open a terminal pane.
-1. Press `Ctrl+Shift+t` or execute the following command and `Ctrl+Click` the link generated.
+1. Press `Ctrl+Shift+T` or execute the following command and `Ctrl+Click` the link generated.
 A new window will open with the Azure SDK website.

     ```bash
     bundle exec jekyll serve